-2. Broil King 300-Watt Warming Tray – For a more industrial strength and rugged option, this is the top-reviewed option on multiple websites.
+2. Broil King Extra Large 600-Watt Warming Tray – For a more industrial strength and rugged option, that’s available in multiple sizes, this is the top-reviewed option on multiple websites.
 This one has a much more cleanable surface.
-The usable surface size is similar to the Chefman.

-3. NutriChef Hot Plate – If you’re looking for a smaller, more space-saving option, that’s also cheaper, the NutriChef is the top option.
+3. Megachef Hot Plate – If you’re looking for something that’s decent but as cheap as possible, the Megachef is the top option.

 Reviews of each of the best Shabbat hot plates:

-#1 – The big ‘n pretty Shabbat Hot Plate – Chefman Electric Warming Tray:
+#1 – The elegant, faithful Shabbat Hot Plate – Chefman Electric Warming Tray:

 When we were looking for a Shabbat hot plate, I chose the Chefman Electric Warming Tray.
 We had an old version of the same that lasted just a few uses, and got a credit to upgrade to the new.
 The new one has been touching almost all the right notes for us.
 It’s got a large capacity, a beautiful design, and has lasted us well over a year already.